pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 All relevant state of a ResourceClaim is captured inside that object itself.
 For additional information that is needed only during pod scheduling, a separate PodScheduling object gets created by the scheduler if needed.
+The PodScheduling object has the same name and namespace as the pod and the pod as its as owner.
+This ownership must be checked before using a PodScheduling object to detect stale objects that do not match a recreated pod.
+Such stale objects get deleted by the garbage collector or the scheduler, depending on who gets to it first.

-This has two advantages:
+Handling state and communication through objects has two advantages:
 - Changes for a resource are atomic, which avoids race conditions.
 - The only requirement for deployments is that the components can connect to the API server.
 Direct communication is not needed, but in some cases